 Pastor Michael Maddox

 A Florida native, began working in juvenile facilities in the 1970’s.
 Titusville was the first juvenile facility where he began his ministry.
 At this time he was operating under “Love of Christ Youth Ministry.”
 Since then, April 19, 2012, “Harvest Time Juvenile Ministries” was born.
 It became incorporated on March 28, 2013.
 Pastor Maddox has recruited and trained many volunteers and has seen thousands of young people come to full knowledge of Jesus Christ.
-Pastor Maddox is an Ordained Minister, a State Volunteer Chaplain for Department of Juvenile Justice, a chaplain at the Marion Regional Juvenile Detention Center and a dedicated leader who is reaching our troubled youth who is incarcerated, or in their own family home.
+Pastor Maddox is an Ordained Bishop, a State Volunteer Chaplain for Department of Juvenile Justice, a Community Service Chaplain, a chaplain at the Marion Regional Juvenile Detention Center and a dedicated leader who is reaching our troubled youth who is incarcerated, or in their own family home.
 His mission is simple reaching out through Jesus to help these troubled youth.
 Pastor Maddox will use whatever means or resources within his means that are necessary to help turn around a troubled youth and put him or her on the right path!
 Remember, every youth is worth saving and should be given a second chance if they are willing to make that change.

 I was a stranger, and ye took me not in: naked, and ye clothed me not: sick, and in prison, and ye visited me not.
 Then shall they also answer him, saying, Lord, when saw we thee hungered, or athirst, or a stranger, or naked, or sick, or in prison, and did not minister unto thee?
 Then shall he answer them, saying, Verily I say unto you, Inasmuch as ye did it not to one of the least of these, ye did it not to me.